tl;dr

 The short answer

 - Prompt generator: use it when you have a blank page.
+Best for rapid ideation and exploring multiple angles on a problem you haven't written down yet.

 - Prompt optimizer: use it when your draft exists but performs badly.
+This is the workhorse tool for production workflows—it tightens, structures, and debugs existing prompts systematically.

 - Prompt rewriter: use it when structure is fine and wording needs polish.
+It handles tone, voice, and phrasing without disrupting the underlying logic and constraints.

 If you're already shipping prompts in a workflow, the prompt optimizer is usually the highest-leverage starting point.
+Most teams find that one good optimization pass catches 80% of the issues they'd otherwise debug manually over weeks.

 Side-by-side comparison